aliasgar-akil/Olist-E-Commerce-SQL-Analytics/README.md

 The results show a strong geographic concentration of revenue, with Sao Paulo, Rio de Janeiro, and Minas Gerais together contributing 62.56% of total revenue.
 Sao Paulo alone accounts for 37.47%, making the Southeast region a critical market for Olist's overall revenue performance.

 **File:** `05_Business_Analysis.sql`

+## Key Business Insights

+The analysis highlights several areas that can influence Olist's growth, customer value, and operational performance.
+These findings can help stakeholders prioritize areas for further investigation and identify opportunities to strengthen the marketplace.

+### 1. Strengthen Customer Retention

+Only **3.18% of customers are repeat customers**, while **90.04% are classified as potentially churned based on 90 days of inactivity**.
+Repeat customers currently contribute **5.90% of total revenue**.

+This shows a clear opportunity to increase repeat purchases.
+The business could use **targeted campaigns, personalized recommendations, follow-up messages, and offers** to encourage inactive and existing customers to return.

+### 2. Protect Revenue From High-Performing Sellers

+The **top 10% of sellers generate 67.56% of total revenue**, showing that marketplace revenue is highly concentrated among a relatively small group of sellers.

+These sellers play an important role in overall revenue, so maintaining strong relationships with them should be a priority.
+At the same time, helping other sellers grow could **reduce the business's reliance on a small group of top sellers**.

+### 3. Maintain Strength in Core Markets While Exploring New Regions

+**Sao Paulo, Rio de Janeiro, and Minas Gerais contribute 62.56% of total revenue**, making the Southeast region particularly important to Olist's overall performance.

+The business should continue to focus on these strong markets while also exploring **ways to increase sales in regions that currently contribute less revenue**, creating a more balanced revenue base.

+### 4. Prioritize High-Value Product Categories

+The largest revenue contribution comes from **Health & Beauty (9.38%)**, followed by **Watches & Gifts (8.98%)** and **Bed Bath Table (7.73%)**.
+The top five categories together account for approximately **40% of total revenue**.

+These categories are important revenue drivers and could receive greater attention through **better inventory availability, promotions, marketing, and seller growth**.
+At the same time, lower-performing categories can be reviewed to identify opportunities for improvement.

+### 5. Address Regional Delivery Challenges

+The longest average delivery times are concentrated in several Northern states, with **Roraima averaging 28.98 days**, followed by Amapa at **26.73 days** and Amazonas at **25.99 days**.

+These differences suggest that delivery performance should be looked at more closely in these regions.
+The business could review **delivery partners, shipping routes, and logistics operations** to identify ways to reduce delivery times and improve the customer experience.

+### 6. Use Seasonal Patterns in Revenue Planning

+Across all years combined, **Q2 contributes 30.36% of total revenue**, making it the strongest quarter, while **Q4 contributes 18.19%**.

+This seasonal pattern can help the business plan **inventory, marketing campaigns, seller activity, and operational capacity** according to periods of higher and lower demand.